divbloxjs/divbloxjs-application-generator/templates/configs/dxconfig-readme.md

 property should be either `false` or the path to the ssl certificate that will be used to connect to the given database.
   Your Divblox project can have multiple modules and `environmentArray.development.modules` is where each database configuration for a module is defined.

+- `environmentArray.development.jwtSecret`: The secret that is used to sign and verify JWT tokens.
+Ensure that this is a string with sufficient length and randomness.
+Also, ensure that this secret is different for each environment.

 - `environmentArray.development.dataModelState`: Used to maintain the state of the data model vs the database.